Determining the Proton's Gluonic Gravitational Form Factors: Methods

-The observed raw $J/\psi$ cross section consist of events from bremsstrahlung photons and quasi-real photons from the electron beam, interacting with either the liquid hydrogen target or with the aluminum target walls.
-We corrected for the target wall contributions based on measurements with a two-aluminum-foil target.
-To account for contributions from quasi-real events we determined the fraction of electroproduction events to photoproduction events using the lAger Monte Carlo generator\cite{Gryniuk:2020mlh} and a full simulation of the experimental setup.
-We then unfold for radiative effects on the $J/\psi$ decay, limited detector resolution and acceptance, the bremsstrahlung photon flux, and the $J/\psi$ branching ratio through an iterative unfolding approach~\cite{DAgnostini:1994fjx} using two Monte-Carlo samples.
-The resulting Born-level photoproduction cross section for each of the experimental settings is differential in $t$ as a function of $E_\gamma$.
+The observed raw $J/\psi$ cross section consists of events from bremsstrahlung photons and quasi-real photons from the electron beam, interacting with either the liquid hydrogen target or with the aluminum target entrance and exit windows.
+We removed the contributions from the target windows based on measurements with a two-aluminum-foil target.
+To account for contributions from quasi-real events, we determined the fraction of electroproduction events to photoproduction events using the lAger Monte Carlo generator\cite{Gryniuk:2020mlh} and a full simulation of the experimental setup.
+We then unfold for radiative effects on the $J/\psi$ decay, limited detector resolution and acceptance, the bremsstrahlung photon flux, and the $J/\psi$ branching ratio through an iterative unfolding approach~\cite{DAgostini:1994fjx} using two Monte-Carlo samples.
+The resulting Born-level photoproduction cross section for each experimental setting is differential in $t$ as a function of $E_\gamma$.